CodeShadowing95/alx-system_engineering-devops/0x00-shell_basics/README.md

-SOME Shell commands to be checked
+#Some Shell commands to be checked
 0- Display current working directory
 1- Display the content of current directory
 2- Go back to home directory
+3- Display current directory contents in a long format